oracle/fmw-kubernetes/OracleAccessManagement/kubernetes/monitoring-service/README.md

 The service monitor deployment YAML configuration file is available at `${WORKDIR}/monitoring-service/manifests/wls-exporter-ServiceMonitor.yaml.template`.
 Copy the file as `wls-exporter-ServiceMonitor.yaml` to update with appropriate values as detailed below.

 The exporting of metrics from `wls-exporter` requires `basicAuth`, so a Kubernetes `Secret` is created with the user name and password that are base64 encoded.
 This `Secret` is used in the `ServiceMonitor` deployment.
-The `wls-exporter-ServiceMonitor.yaml` has namespace as `accessns` and has `basicAuth` with credentials as `username: %USERNAME%` and `password: %PASSWORD%`.
-Update `%USERNAME%` and `%PASSWORD% ` in base64 encoded and all occurences of `accessns` based on your environment.
+The `wls-exporter-ServiceMonitor.yaml` has namespace as `oamns` and has `basicAuth` with credentials as `username: %USERNAME%` and `password: %PASSWORD%`.
+Update `%USERNAME%` and `%PASSWORD% ` in base64 encoded and all occurences of `oamns` based on your environment.

 Use the following example for base64 encoded: